multiscale/muscle3/docs/source/examples/README.rst

     examples$ MUSCLE3_HOME=/path/to/muscle3 make

+You can also export the ``MUSCLE3_HOME`` variable to avoid having to type it all the time:

+.. code-block: bash

+    examples$ export MUSCLE3_HOME=/path/to/muscle3
+    examples$ make

 This will build the C++ and Fortran examples, and create a virtualenv for running the Python examples and the manager.
 You can also build for each language separately, using